 The project was started with the support of the Packard Humanities Institute, to which we remain very grateful.
 It has subsequently developed partnerships with ICCROM, and the Center for the Study of Ancient Italy at the University of Texas at Austin, where the project will be housed on the University’s computers.

-The project is generously supported by the Baron Lorne Thyssen, the Italian Ministry for Cultural Heritage and Activities, the Society for the Promotion of Roman Studies and the Classical Association.
+The project is now generously supported by the Baron Lorne Thyssen, the Italian Ministry for Cultural Heritage and Activities, the Society for the Promotion of Roman Studies,the Classical Association and the Oxford Journal of Archaeology.
 As part of the European Project ARIADNE we will receive 20% matching funds to continue the project over the next four years.
 The Ukrainian sites receive additional support from the Ukrainian Studies Fund of Harvard University.

 FASTI is eager to welcome and support the entry of new countries into the project.
 For information on how to join FASTI contact Elizabeth Fentress, email@example.com

-Scientific Committee: Michael Crawford, Stefano De Caro, Luigi Malnati, Christopher Smith, Michael Thomas
+Scientific Committee: Michael Crawford, Stefano De Caro, Luigi Malnati, Adam Rabinowitz, Christopher Smith, Michael Thomas

 Scientific Director: Elizabeth Fentress